mnot/ai-control-report/draft-nottingham-ai-control-report.md

 --- abstract

 The AI-CONTROL Workshop was convened by the Internet Architecture Board (IAB) in September 2024.
-This report summarizes its significant points of discussion and identifies topics that may warrant further consideration.
+This report summarizes its significant points of discussion and identifies topics that may warrant further consideration and follow up work.

 Note that this document is a report on the proceedings of the workshop.
 The views and positions documented in this report are those of the workshop participants and do not necessarily reflect IAB views and positions.